-- 3.1 The Anti-Fraud and Corruption, Whistleblowing, Anti-Money Laundering, Covert Surveillance and Corporate Information Security policies were last reviewed by this Committee at its meeting on 14 October 2014. - 3.2 These policies have been reviewed to ensure that they remain fit for purpose and no changes are proposed to the policies apart from the Information Security Policy which has been updated to include reference to employees being required to inform Corporate ICT of any suspected breaches or incidents and for users to adhere to the password policy. - 3.3 The opportunity has been taken to include within this review the Council's Data Protection Policy which was last reviewed in 2012.
-The Council is required to have policy statement to demonstrate how it deals with and treats personal information.
-The attached version has been updated to reflect current practices. - 3.4 The Covert Surveillance Policy has been updated with links to revised national guidance on its use.
-The Council has not sought any authorisations for the use of covert surveillance in the past year. - 3.5 The Monitoring Officer writes an annually to both Members and Officers reminding them of their obligations regarding the Anti-Fraud and Corruption and Whisteblowing policies. - 3.6 On1 October 2015 the statutory responsibility for investigating and prosecuting housing benefit fraud cases (together with the staff) transferred from the Council to the Department of Work and Pensions.
-Accordingly as the Council no longer has responsibility for pursuing benefit fraud it no longer requires a Sanctions Policy.
-All fraud cases are now pursued by the Department of Work and Pensions with any recovered monies being returned to the Council.
+- 3.1 The Anti-Fraud and Corruption, Whistleblowing, Anti-Money Laundering, Covert Surveillance, Corporate Information Security and Data Protection policies were last reviewed by this Committee at its meeting on 13 October 2015. - 3.2 These policies have been reviewed to ensure that they remain fit for purpose and no changes are proposed to the policies. - 3.3 The Covert Surveillance Policy has been updated with links to revised national guidance on its use.
+The Council has not sought any authorisations for the use of covert surveillance in the past year. - 3.4 The Monitoring Officer writes an annually to both Members and Officers reminding them of their obligations regarding the Anti-Fraud and Corruption and Whisteblowing policies.